Women Travel Alone: Open up Your Horizons with Female Solo Travel

 By following some basic safety guidelines, you can travel anywhere comfortably and securely.

 - As a general rule, don’t walk around alone after dark.
 It’s usually fine to stroll around well-lit, busy areas, such as historic city centers or areas packed with restaurants, but it’s not a good idea to explore dark streets alone.
-When arriving somewhere new, try to plan your transport so that you arrive with at least a few hours of daylight left.
+When arriving somewhere new, try to plan your transport so you arrive with at least a few hours of daylight left.
 Bus stations and train stations typically aren’t places you want to be caught after dark, as they tend to be in unsavory locations.

 - Don’t get wasted when you’re alone.
 Partying can be fun, but it’s risky to drink too much when you’re traveling alone.
 Having more than just a couple of drinks can leave you vulnerable.

 - Sometimes it’s worth paying more for accommodation.
 Staying in a nicer area, or with more accommodating hosts, can save you a lot of pain.
 One of the best ways for solo female travelers to stick to a budget is to sleep in shared dorms in hostels.
 This means a lack of privacy, however, and occasionally the sacrifice of your comfort and personal space.
 While some dorms have women-only dorms, the majority of the time you will be in a room shared with men.
 It doesn’t happen often, but you may have to put up with stares while getting dressed, or fellow travelers hitting on you.